 In 1990, the United States passed the Americans with Disabilities Act (ADA).
-We owe modern design of dishwashers to this law including doing away with cumbersome or unwieldy features like levers, evolved from meeting the requirements of this law.
+The design of the modern-day dishwasher, absent of cumbersome and unwieldy features like levers, evolved from meeting the requirements of this law.
 These days ADA compliant dishwashers refer to the height of the product itself.

-ADA-compliant dishwashers are approximately 32 inches tall (mind you the legs can be adjusted to a degree based on the chosen model) as opposed to the 33-34 inch height that’s standard on most other dishwashers.
-This can be a problem if your previous cabinets and flooring were installed around a standard dishwasher, and you now require an ADA height dishwasher instead.
+ADA-compliant dishwashers are approximately 32 inches tall (the legs can be adjusted based on the chosen model) as opposed to the 33-34 inch height that’s standard on most other dishwashers.
+This can be a problem if your previous cabinets and flooring were installed around a standard dishwasher, and you'd like an ADA height dishwasher instead.
 But if you have lower counters or raised floors already, an ADA height unit will serve you perfectly.

-You might wander what else is important when considering an ADA compliant dishwasher?
+You might wonder what else is important when considering an ADA compliant dishwasher?
 The primary consideration is that everything from controls to knobs and racks must be reachable from the front with one arm.
-The racks must also be designed for easy dish placement, but fortunately, most modern dishwashers are already designed with this in mind.
+The racks must also be designed for easy dish placement.
+Fortunately, most modern dishwashers are already designed with this in mind.

 ADA dishwashers are also the same standard widths (18-inch and 24-inch) as other dishwashers, so you don’t have to worry about width or depth compatibility.

 So what else matters when choosing an ADA dishwasher, not just in terms of accessibility but in overall quality?
 Generally, four main elements make a great dishwasher—quietness, design, cleaning ability and drying ability.
-Let’s take a look at each feature with a little more depth.
+Let’s take a look at each feature a little deeper.

 Quiet operation is one of the most requested and sought-after features in modern dishwashers today.
 Because the dishwasher is usually located in the middle of your kitchen and dining area, and often near the living space, a noisy machine can disrupt family time or gatherings.
 This is even more relevant now that Energy Star requirements have led to longer washing cycles than before.
 Numbers can often be confusing when it comes to noise levels, so we’ll offer some references to help you understand where a specific model will be on the noise spectrum.